Rei-SwitchBot/faq/en-us/Lock.md

 Alexa does not recognize the number zero, so please do not set zero in the pin code.

 ---
-### About the "Initiating Emergency Power" Feature of SwitchBot Lock Pro

-Last Updated：

-2024 Apr 26

-Related Products: SwitchBot Lock Pro

-1. Even if your device battery is low and Lock Pro cannot support unlocking you can use its passive power supply to unlock your door in 30 seconds.
-This is a last resort when the battery runs out without replacing it.

-Please replace the battery as soon as possible after receiving a low-power notification.

-2. When the Lock Pro gets jammed because of insufficient turning force from improper installation or other reasons, even with enough battery power left, the passive power supply will work, and the SwitchBot App will show "Initiating emergency power".
-The passive power supply can be used up to five times.
-If the fifth unlocking attempt is successful, the battery power will decrease to 20% and the SwitchBot App will alert you that the Lock Pro is not compatible with your door lock.

----
-### Auto-Lock Function for SwitchBot Lock Pro

-Last Updated：

-2024 Apr 28

-Related Products: SwitchBot Lock Pro

-SwitchBot App Version: 8.3 or newer

-1. Make sure your SwitchBot App version is up to date.

-2. Make sure SwitchBot Lock Pro has been added to your App.

-3. We can enable the "Auto Lock" function via the steps below.

-Launch the SwitchBot App and login.

-Tap "Lock Pro".

-Tap the gear icon in the upper right corner.

-Tap "Auto-Lock".

-Turn on "Auto-Lock"

-Set up "Auto-Lock Timing"(Auto-lock will lock your door after it has been closed for the specified time).

-If necessary, we can also enable "Re-Lock" and set up "Re-lock Timing" ( Re-Lock will lock your door if it has been unlocked after the specified time, no matter your door is open or closed).

-4. We can enable or pause the "Auto-Lock" function via this settings page.

-5. When the battery power is below 20%, the "Auto-Lock" function will not work.

----
 ### Auto-Lock Function for SwitchBot Lock